Lucio Gutiérrez

-Lucio Edwin Gutiérrez Borbúa (born 23 March 1957 in Quito) served as 43rd President of Ecuador from 15 January 2003 to 20 April 2005.
+Lucio Edwin Gutiérrez Borbúa (born 23 March 1957) is an Ecuadorian politician and former military officer who served as the 43rd president of Ecuador from 2003 until his impeachment in 2005.
+In 2023, he was elected to the National Assembly.

 Early life

-Lucio Gutierrez, in full Lucio Edwin Gutiérrez Borbua, (born 23 March 1957, Quito, Ecuador), Ecuadoran army colonel and politician who served as president of Ecuador (2003–05).
+Lucio Gutierrez, in full Lucio Edwin Gutiérrez Borbua, (born 23 March 1957, Quito, Ecuador), Ecuadorian army colonel and politician who served as president of Ecuador (2003–05).

 Gutiérrez was raised in Tena, an Amazon basin town.
 He was the son of a traveling salesman and attended primary and secondary school in Tena before transferring at age 15 to a military college in Quito.
 Gutiérrez graduated from the Army Polytechnic School as a civil engineer after having won honor's for academic and athletic prowess.
 He later studied in Brazil and the United States.

-Gutiérrez rose steadily through the army ranks and in 1990–92 served with the United Nations observer mission to Nicaragua.
-As a young man, he demonstrated little interest in politics, but during the 1990s he sympathized with fellow Ecuadorans as they became increasingly disenchanted with corruption and poverty.
+Gutiérrez rose steadily through the army ranks.
+In 1990–92 he served with the United Nations observer mission to Nicaragua.
+As a young man, he demonstrated little interest in politics, but during the 1990s he sympathized with fellow Ecuadorians as they became increasingly disenchanted with corruption and poverty.
 In 1997, as aide-de-camp to Pres.
 Abdalá Bucaram Ortiz, he refused an order to use force against a crowd outside the presidential palace.

 Bucaram fled the palace and was later removed from office by the National Congress.
 In 1999 Gutiérrez repeatedly questioned the government's conduct and pointedly refused to shake Pres.
 Jamil Mahuad Witt's hand during a public ceremony in December.

 Military career

 Gutierrez was born on 23 March 1957, in the city of Quito.
 Although holding degrees in civil engineering, administration and physical education, he chose a career with the Ecuadorian army, where he rose to the rank of colonel before his involvement in a coup against the government.

 In January 2000, thousands of Ecuadorians of Andean Indian descent massed in the capital of Quito to protest corruption in the government and economic policy.
 Ordered to break up demonstrations, Gutierrez instead helped feed the protesters, allowed them to occupy the country's congress building, and joined Indian leader Antonio Vargas and a judge, Carlos Solorzano in "announcing a government of national salvation."

 The coup did not last long and the old government returned to power, but with a new president to replace the discredited predecessor.
 Gutierrez and other supporters of the coup were imprisoned for six months and expelled from the army.